 It’s a crucial part of running a successful letting business and landlords and agents must trust their tenant to pay rent on time.

-- Have a tenant who will treat their neighbours with respect and not cause a nuisance.
+- Treat their neighbours with respect and not cause a nuisance.

-When you do take up the tenant referencing process, you’ll find out about your potential tenant’s previous behaviour while renting other properties.
+When you do take up the tenant referencing process, you’ll find out about your renters previous behaviour while letting other properties.

 You’ll also learn whether they can afford to pay the rent so you have confidence that they will pay you on time.

 However, you’ll need to ask the prospective tenant for permission for you to carry out any credit check.